Osteopathy: Everything you need to know

 Osteopathy incorporates manipulation and/or joints to treat whole systems of the body- that is, the WHOLE body

-It is non-invasive manual therapy which aims to improve health throughout all body systems, by using manipulation and strengthening of the musculoskeletal framework.
+It is a non-invasive manual therapy that aims to improve health throughout all body systems, by using manipulation and strengthening of the musculoskeletal framework.

 What to expect during a treatment?